louisesc/2020-04-24-git-oreilly/README.md

 git switch -c my_second_branch - create a branch and switch to it (switch is a new command)

 git branch my_first_branch - create a branch

+Rebaseing or incorporate branch updates

+git rebase <branch> : if branch is master, replay current branch off of master
+- will auto merge if possible
+- helps deal with conflicts